abbycabs/github-playground/README.md

 # GitHub Playground
 We're playing with GitHub!

-This is an example for #mccohortface
+This is an example for #whale-songs